Proteasomes to the Rescue

 Small Molecules, Big Results?

-Kymera (Cambridge, MA) is also utilizing small molecules to activate target-specific proteasome degradation, focusing first on oncology and autoimmunity.
-In March, Celgene (Summit, NJ) announced a project with Vividion (La Jolla, CA) in the hopes of discovering ubiquitin-proteasome system interacting drugs.
+Kymera (Cambridge, MA) is also conducting preclinical development of small molecules to activate target-specific proteasome degradation, focusing first on oncology and autoimmunity.

 Now Wait a Second…

 It’s clear that many drug developers place great faith in tapping proteasome power to advance human health.
 In what could seem completely contradictory, other companies are taking the opposite approach: squelching the proteasome.

 The process of apoptosis, or programmed cell death, occurs naturally in cells as a protective mechanism.
 For example, cells that sustain large amounts of damage to DNA activate apoptosis to prevent them from seeding a tumor.

 Many pharmaceutical companies are trying to co-opt apoptosis to treat cancer.
 One way to induce the process is to inhibit the action of proteasomes.
 The resulting buildup of damaged proteins signals the cell that something is seriously amiss, setting off cell death.